fabifrank/grooji/README.rst

 ====
-Grooji - Groovy Jenkins Libraries
+Grooji - Groovy Jenkins Integrations
 ====
-[ˈɡruːtʃi]

 Reusable Jenkins Shared Libraries written in groovy to extend and abstract some functionalities related to Build Pipelines.